redis/redis-doc/commands/ttl.md

 Returns the remaining time-to-live (TTL) of a _key_.

 This introspection capability allows a Redis client to check how many seconds a given key will continue to be part of the dataset.

-In Redis 2.6 and older, the command returns `-1` if the key doesn't exist or if the key exists but has no associated expire.
+In Redis 2.6 and older, the command returns `-1` if the key doesn't exist or if the key exists but has no associated expiry.

 Starting with Redis 2.8 the return value in case of errors had changed: